Does SoundSelf require VR?

 Can I use SoundSelf in my Practice?

-We are actively exploring partnerships with therapists and practitioners, and sell custom solutions for healing practices and spas, with options for VR, Dome Projection, and Haptic Beds.
-Please reach out to us at email@example.com!
+We are actively exploring partnerships with therapists and practitioners.
+We offer custom solutions for healing practices and spas, with options for VR, AVS devices, and Haptic Beds.
+Please visit www.enterandromeda.com/enterprise to begin

 Is this safe?
 Is this even legal?!